databrary/policies/agreement.md

 ### Responsibilities of Authorized Investigators

-Authorized Investigators must adhere to the Databrary Rights and Responsibilities policy.
-In addition, Authorized Investigators must acknowledge and agree to comply with Databrary's three guiding ethical principles, which are to:
+Authorized Investigators must adhere to the Databrary Rights and Responsibilities policy as outlined in Annex I. In addition, Authorized Investigators must acknowledge and agree to comply with Databrary's three guiding ethical principles, which are to:

 - Treat Databrary data with the same high standard of care that they treat data collected in their own lab.
 - Ensure that participants' wishes about sharing their data are respected.